LDS Basics:

 Here's an instructive statement from Joseph F. Smith, sixth President of the Church:

 A new site of great value in this area is Mormonism and Early Christianity by Barry R. Bickmore.
-And I'm pleased to report that Barry's monumental book, Restoring the Ancient Church: Joseph Smith and Early Christianity (Ben Lomond, CA: The Foundation for Apologetic Information and Research, 1999), is now available online at FAIRLDS.org for free.
+See also Barry's book, Restoring the Ancient Church: Joseph Smith and Early Christianity (Ben Lomand, CA: Foundation for Apologetic Information and Research, 1999, available at Amazon.com).
 It contains extensive information from early Christian writings that point to the authenticity of the Restoration that occurred through Joseph Smith.

 LDS leaders instruct the Church primarily through the semi-annual General Conference.
-The Official LDS Web Site now offers the complete proceedings of recent General Conferences, such as the April 2003 session (DesNews.com carries the transcripts) or the April 2001 session.
+The Official LDS Web Site now offers the complete proceedings of recent General Conferences in many languages.
+Examples include the April 2021 Conference and the October 2019 Conference.

 Mormonism: Overview by the BBC - the Religion and Ethics section of the BBC's Website has a useful section on the Church.
 It's a good place to see a fair and respectful outside view of The Church of Jesus Christ of Latter-day Saints.